Tulum Ruins

 How to Get to the Tulum Ruins

-The ancient Ruins of Tulum can be visited fairly easily on your own or you can book a guided tour for the added convenience of roundtrip transportation with pickup from your hotel in Playa del Carmen.
+The ancient Ruins of Tulum can be visited fairly easily on your own or you can book a guided tour for the added convenience of roundtrip transportation with pickup from hotels in Playa del Carmen and the Riviera Maya.

 Book a Tulum Ruins Tour